estarys/estary/README.md

 Estary is a property management platform built from scratch for Filipino landlords.
 It handles rent reminders, GCash & Maya collection, tenant records, and BIR-ready reports — all in one place.

 Hindi ito foreign app na basta-basta na-translate.
-Built specifically for the **Philippine rental market** — para sa Pinoy landlords, ng Pinoy landlords.
+Built specifically for the **Philippine rental market** — para sa Pinoy landlords.
 ---

 ## Features